Tribleave/SCAPT-ABSA/README.md

     </sentence>
 ```

-`implicit_sentiment` indicates whether it is a implicit sentiment expression and yield `opinion_words` if not implicit.
+`implicit_sentiment` indicates whether it is an implicit sentiment expression and yield `opinion_words` if not implicit.
 The `opinion_words` lebaling is credited to [TOWE](https://github.com/NJUNLP/TOWE).

-Both original and extended fine-tuning data, and preprocessed dumps are uploaded in this repository.
+Both original and extended fine-tuning data and preprocessed dumps are uploaded to this repository.

 Consequently, the structure of your `data` directory should be: